frenetic-lang/tutorials/OxRepeater/index.md

 <h4 id="compiling">Compiling your Controller</h4>

-To build your controller, run the following command:
+To build your controller, run the following command from the <code>ox-tutorial-solutions</code> directory:

 ~~~
-$ ox-build Repeater.d.byte
+$ ./ox-build Repeater.d.byte
 ~~~

 Assuming compilation succeeds, you will see output like to this: